tomucker/tomucker.github.io/_posts/2016-05-22-bernie-betrayal.md

 This reminds us that the man is very much human and capable of discreditable political moves in bids for votes.
 In the end one can only conclude that in Bernie's eyes the presidency is worth betraying principles he has been claiming to hold; honesty is a virtue we now know he possesses not.

 It also hints at his deficiency in dealing with anything foreign.
-Bernie himself tells us that the did not think this through at all, "it was such an hnour, I could not refuse."
+Bernie himself tells us that the did not think this through at all, "it was such an honour, I could not refuse."
 Yes you could.
 The poor fool did not even attempt to assess wether this was compatible with his world view and core values.
 This is somewhat regrettable, it should be unchallenging for Hillary's rival to shine on the subject of foreign policy considering her record as secretary of state has been a disaster.

 > "He’s a Catholic rockstar, Pope Francis has made it cool to be a Christian again."
 > --<cite>says Prudence Bradley, 19 (National Report)</cite>